Updated July 21, 2023

 - It helps the existing management and board of directors to retain control over the company’s business operations.

 - It discourages the attempts of takeovers that are of monopolistic type.

-- It dilutes the overall holdings of the stock for existing shareholders as well and they have to buy additional shares to balance their portfolio value.
+- It dilutes the overall holdings of the stock for existing shareholders as well, and they have to buy additional shares to balance their portfolio value.

-- Since takeover attempts are thwarted, the presence of incapable and ineffective managers prevails and they remain employed which results in operational inefficiency.
+- Since takeover attempts are thwarted, the presence of incapable and ineffective managers prevails, and they remain employed, which results in operational inefficiency.

 This is a guide to Poison Pills.
-Here we also discuss the introduction and how does poison pills work along with examples and types.
+Here also discuss the introduction and how poison pills work along with examples and types.
 You may also have a look at the following articles to learn more –